 Best for: Star Wars Superfans, first-timers to Star Wars: Galaxy's Edge

 So far, these strategies haven't taken us to Star Wars: Galaxy's Edge, the newest land in Disneyland park.
 That land is home to what is still arguably the most in-demand ride in the park: Star Wars: Rise of the Resistance.
-The ride is so popular that Disney sells it as a paid Lightning Lane Single Pass attraction at $20-28 per person.
+The ride is so popular that Disney sells it as a paid Lightning Lane Single Pass attraction at $29-35 per person.
 Naturally, a lot of guests want to rope drop Rise of the Resistance to experience a short wait and avoid this extra cost.

 That's possible, but only with the right preparation and the understanding that utilizing this strategy comes with some major tradeoffs.
 Rise of the Resistance is a long ride, with multiple pre-shows.
 And it's way back in the very back of the park.
 Even if you are at the very front of the rope drop crowds and can keep up with the speediest competition walking all the way there, you'll be lucky to be done with it in less than 30-60 minutes.
 By then, a lot of other standby lines in the park will have built up substantially.

-I personally don't love this strategy even on non-Early Entry days because it means you are trading 3-6 rides for a single, admittedly epic, one.
-I'd rather do 6 rides in Fantasyland - none of which have another way to cut the line - and pay for Rise of the Resistance.
-But if you are set on this strategy (or have more than one morning to rope drop Disneyland park), here's how to do it.
+I personally don't love this strategy because it means you are trading 3-6 rides for a single, admittedly epic, one.
+I'd rather do 6 rides in Fantasyland - none of which have another way to cut the line - and pay for Rise of the Resistance or even take my chances with its standby line later the in day when crowds do tend to drop.

 - Star Wars: Rise of the Resistance